Places to eat in and around Mousehole in Cornwall

 Ship Inn

-It wouldn’t be a foodie round-up without the mention of a traditional coastal pub - a must-have for every seaside town.
+It wouldn’t be a foodie round-up without the mention of a traditional Cornish pub - a must-have for every seaside town.
 Ran by St Austell Brewery, the Ship Inn sits along the harbourfront and has seen many fishermen stop here for a post-haul pint over the years.
 With low beamed ceilings, chalkboard menus and award-winning beers on draught, head here for a traditional pub supper after windswept days walking the coast path.

 Open every day from 11am to 11pm, their menu features succulent steak, freshly landed hake and hearty burgers, all served with a side of fries.
 For smaller appetites, they have a selection of fresh salads, filled wraps and ploughman’s lunches to keep everyone refuelled.
 As with all St Austell Brewery inns, the drinks list features lots of local beers, ales and stouts with a pint of Korev being one of the most popular choices.
 They’ve also recently introduced their ‘no and low’ menu, so sample the decadent tastes of Tangueray gin and Lyre’s rum without the alcoholic kick.